LPC-Permira Debt Managers raises third direct lending fund at €2.1bn

-LONDON, June 19 Permira Debt Managers, the debt management and advisory arm of Permira, has raised a third direct lending fund totalling €2.1bn, it announced on Monday.
+LONDON, June 19 (Reuters) - Permira Debt Managers, the debt management and advisory arm of Permira, has raised a third direct lending fund totalling €2.1bn, it announced on Monday.

 It reached a final close raising commitments of around €1.7bn from pension funds, insurance companies and family offices across Europe, North America, Asia, Australia and the Middle East.
 Over half of the investors are new relationships and with leverage, the fund will total €2.1bn.